telerik/kendo-ui-core/docs/AngularJS/global-events.md

 ---
+title: Global Events
+page_title: Global Events
-title: Global Kendo UI events in AngularJS
+description: "Learn more about the Kendo UI global events in AngularJS to take full advantage of AngularJS integration into Kendo UI controls."
+position: 2
 ---

-{% raw %}

-# Global Kendo UI Events in AngularJS
+# Global Events

-The Kendo UI directives emit a `"kendoWidgetCreated"` event for each widget which is created, and a `"kendoRendered"` event after all widgets defined in the page were created.
+Kendo UI directives emit a `kendoWidgetCreated` event for each widget that is created, and a `kendoRendered` event after all widgets, defined in the page, were created.

 ## `kendoWidgetCreated`

-For example, suppose we want to create a TreeView widget that automatically expands the checked items upon initialization.
-We can't easily do without "kendoWidgetCreated" because the widget is not instantiated at the time our controller function runs, but only after (that should be obvious, since the widget is built from data defined by the controller).
+Suppose you want to create a TreeView widget that automatically expands the checked items upon initialization.
+You cannot easily do it without the `kendoWidgetCreated` event, because the widget is not instantiated at the time your `controller` function runs, but after it was finalized.
+This is logical as the widget is built from data which is defined within the `controller`:

 ###### Example - listen to the `kendoWidgetCreated` event